-Welcome to Platform Thinking!
+Welcome to Platform Strategy!

-Before you start, the very first thing you MUST do is get a copy of the ebook Platform Power, that puts together the key concepts of Platform Thinking together by bringing together the top posts from the blog in a tight narrative.
+Before you start, the very first thing you MUST do is get a copy of the ebook Platform Power, that puts together the key concepts of Platform Strategy together by bringing together the top posts from the blog in a tight narrative.
 Get your FREE copy right here

 Now, let’s talk about change.
 The world is changing.
 Systems are organized around models of dissemination of information.
 For much of the industrial age, information was disseminated in hierarchies and our organization structures as well as business flows represented that.